AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Create your database in Azure
 - Execute the scripts in the SQL Scripts folder to setup the telemetry capture tables
 - Load your database with data
-- Update statistics on your tables
+- Update statistics on your tables.
+Run the stored procedure: [dbo].[GenerateCreateStatisticsCommands] to generate the commands to run
 - Write your queries and ensure they are working
 - Place your SQL statements in the Sample-Serial-SQL-v1 or Sample-Concurrency-SQL-v1 (you can create as many folders are you like)
    - NOTE: You need to name your queries files {xx}-{yourname}.sql.